 3. Choose What Style Shower Tray You'd Like

-Showers trays come in many different shapes, sizes and materials.
+Showers trays come in many different shapes, sizes and materials and you can view our extensive range of shower trays online.
 We recommend choosing the largest your bathroom will allow.
-If you’re working in a bathroom with less space to play with, the smallest tray is 700mm x 700mm.
+If you're working in a bathroom with less space to play with, the smallest tray is 700mm x 700mm.

 NOTE: SHOWER TRAYS CAN BE VERY HEAVY